The buyer and the seller must present their driver's licence or another official photo ID document.

 You must also present the Consent of a Person Having Parental Authority (PDF, 103 KB) form completed by your father, mother or legal guardian.

-Phone us to find out what documents you must bring with you when registering your vehicle.
+Phone us to find out what documents you must bring with you when registering your trailer.

-A vehicle from outside Québec is considered to be an imported vehicle, which means there are other documents you will have to provide so that we can verify whether the vehicle can be used in Québec.
-Refer to the Registering a vehicle from outside Québec section for more information.
+It is considered to be an imported vehicle.
+In that case, there are other documents you have to present so that we can verify whether the trailer is authorized for road use in Québec.
+To find out more, visit the Registering a vehicle from outside Québec web page.